andredsferreira/andre-kb/mdnotes/devops/devops-fundamentals.md

 *IaaS*: Provides the enviornment, but you take care of the deployment.
 Less expensive, more flexibility and less limitions.
 Harder to execute.

+In general you should go PaaS when you can, transfer to IaaS when you need to.